 Knowing how readable your document is can be very handy.
 It helps you:

 - decrease the risk of losing readership

-- improve analytics and SEO rankings
+- improve analytics and SEO rankings.

 The Flesch Reading Ease calculates how easy the writing is to understand.
 It works on the average number of syllables per word and the average number of words per sentence.
-The higher the score, the easier to read.
+The higher the score, the easier it is to read.